vegaprotocol/specs/protocol/0019-MCAL-margin_calculator.md

          1. If they have sufficient, that amount will be moved into their margin account and the immediately matching portion of the order will trade.
          2. If they do not have sufficient, the order will be rejected in it's entirety for not meeting margin requirements.
       3. If the trade would decrease the party's position, that portion will trade and margin will be released as in the Decreasing Position section
    2. If the order is not persistent this is the end, if it is persistent any portion of the order which has not traded in step 1 will move to being placed on the order book.
-At this point, the party's general account will be checked for sufficient margin to cover `limit price * remaining size * margin factor`, as this is the worst-case trade price of the remaining component.
-If there is sufficient, this amount will be moved into the party's Order Margin account and the order will be placed on the book.
+      1. At this point, the party's general account will be checked for sufficient margin to cover `new margin = limit price * remaining size * margin factor`, as this is the worst-case trade price of the remaining component.
 If there is insufficient, the remaining portion of the order will be `stopped`.
+If there is sufficient, the order margin will be calculated for the current position plus the party's orders including this potential new order.
+If this order margin is greater than the sum of `new margin + margin balance + order margin balance` then the order will be rejected.
+Otherwise, an amount `new margin` will be moved into the party's Order Margin account and the order will be placed on the book.

 NB: This means that a party's order could partially match, with a trade executed and some funds moved to the margin account with correct leverage whilst the rest of the order is immediately stopped.